Nonparametric Detection of Multiple Location-Scale Change Points via Wild Binary Segmentation

-The first two data modes represent shifts in location, while the latter two are shifts in scale.
-We also consider a fifth data model which has not been previously studied and is intended to represent a short-duration location change inside a longer sequence: which is precisely the situation in which classic binary segmentation algorithms struggle since there is no obvious location to place a single change point:

-\begin{itemize} \item \textbf{interval data}.
-This data consists of 1000 observations with $K=2$ change points at locations $\boldsymbol{\tau} = \{490,510\}$.
-The sequence means in each segment are respectively $0,2,0$ and the standard deviation $\sigma=1$ is constant. \end{itemize}
+The first two data models represent changes in location, while the latter two represent changes in scale.
+We also consider a fifth model designed to represent a short-duration location change inside a longer homogeneous sequence, a setting in which ordinary binary segmentation can struggle because no single full-sequence split is especially natural: \begin{itemize} \item \textbf{interval data}.
+This consists of 1000 observations with $K=2$ change points at locations $\boldsymbol{\tau} = \{490,510\}$.
+The sequence means in the three segments are respectively $0,2,0$, and the standard deviation $\sigma=1$ is constant. \end{itemize}

-For each of the five data models, we will consider the case where the error distribution is 1) Normal, 2) Student-t with 3 degrees of freedom, and 3) Lognormal(1,1/2), giving 15 data models in total.
-The latter two distributions represent heavy-tailed and skewed distributions respectively.
-For each of these 15 types of data, $100$ independent sequences were simulated.
-Figure \ref{fig:simulateddata} shows a typical sequence in each of these 15 data sets.
+For each of the five data models, we consider Normal, Student-$t$ with 3 degrees of freedom, and Lognormal$(1,1/2)$ distributions, giving 15 simulation settings in total.
+The Student-$t$ and lognormal distributions represent heavy-tailed and skewed cases respectively.
+In each case the distribution is centred and scaled to have mean zero and variance one before the segment-specific means and standard deviations above are applied.
+This ensures that the location examples are location-change examples and the scale examples are scale-change examples under each distribution.
+For each setting, 100 independent sequences were simulated.
+Figure~\ref{fig:simulateddata} shows one typical sequence from each setting.